octplane/rust-linenoise/README.markdown

-# Linenoise
+# Linenoise for rust

 A minimal, zero-config, BSD licensed, readline replacement.

-- Original code by Antirez.
+- Original code from Antirez, cf [antirez/linenoise](https://github.com/antirez/linenoise).
-- Port to Rust by Octplane.
+- Ported to rust by your humble servant.

 # How to add the dependency in Cargo